 Always consider whether PDF content may be more effective on a web page, which is easier to maintain in terms of both sustainability and accessibility.
 Correlatively, PDF forms can often be generated and maintained more sustainably via OnBase, Qualtrics, Google Forms, etc.

-If a resource must be published as a PDF, it requires a title, appropriate reading order, alternative text, and tag structure.
+If a resource is published as a PDF, it requires 1) a descriptive title, 2) accurate tag structure, 3) alternative text for images, and 4) appropriate reading order.
+WebAIM publishes an excellent resource on inserting/repairing tag structure and touching up reading order to facilitate PDF Accessibility; please refer to the linked resources listed below.
+Adobe also publishes a helpful step-by-step guide for examining and repairing table structure.
 Please keep in mind that Adobe Acrobat Pro is required in order to validate these elements and remediate any accessibility gaps.

 Though a great deal of content generated via Confluence is intended for internal distribution, there are definitely some help materials that are made available publicly.
 Regardless, content in this environment must also be accessible.